Kossit73/Waste_to_Energy/README.md

 ## Streamlit dashboard

 You can explore the model interactively with Streamlit.
-The app supports both manual input tweaks and loading assumptions from the Excel workbook used by the example script.
+The app exposes the full modelling workspace directly in the browser using the default assumptions shipped with the repository.

 ```bash
 streamlit run streamlit_app.py
 ```

 Once the server starts, open the provided URL in your browser.
-Use the sidebar to upload the workbook (optional) or adjust key assumptions; the main panel will refresh with updated IRRs, DSCRs, and period-by-period cash flows.
-A CSV export button lets you download the calculated cash-flow table.
+Navigate across the horizontal tabs to configure projection settings, edit inputs, review metrics, and run sensitivities.
+A CSV export button lets you download the calculated cash-flow table at any time.

 ## Package overview